yapily/jose-database-field-demo/README.md

 ### Application alice

-This application is a sample `Person` directory that stores Pojos of the `Person` class in a database with APIs to create/retrieve them.
+This application manages `Person` Pojos connected to a database with APIs to create/retrieve them.

-A person will be represented with the following attributes:
+A `Person` is a simple object with the following attributes:
 - name: The name of the person that will be stored in plain text
 - email: The email of the person that will be encrypted in your database